tsichiro/mit-6.824-distributed-systems/cache-consistency-memcached-at-facebook.md

     mc tells others "try get() again in a few milliseconds"
   effect: only one client reads the DB and does set()
     others re-try get() later and hopefully hit

+what if an mc server fails?
+  can't have DB servers handle the misses -- too much load can't shift load to one other mc server -- too much can't re-partition all data -- time consuming
+  Gutter -- pool of idle mc servers, clients only use after mc server fails after a while, failed mc server will be replaced

+The Question:
+  why don't clients send invalidates to Gutter servers? my guess: would double delete() traffic
+    and send too many delete()s to small gutter pool since any key might be in the gutter pool

+important practical networking problems: n^2 TCP connections is too much state
+    thus UDP for client get()s
+  UDP is not reliable or ordered
+    thus TCP for client set()s
+    and mcrouter to reduce n in n^2 single request per packet is not efficient (for TCP or UDP) per-packet overhead (interrupt &c) is too high thus mcrouter batches many requests into each packet

 let's talk about consistency now

-the big truth
-  hard to get both consistency (== freshness) and performance performance for reads = many copies many copies = hard to keep them equal

-what is their consistency goal?
+what is their consistency goal? writes go direct to primary DB, with transactions, so writes are consistent what about reads? reads do not always see the latest write
-  *not* read sees latest write
-    since not guaranteed across clusters more like "not more than a few seconds stale" i.e. eventual
+    e.g. since not guaranteed across clusters more like "not more than a few seconds stale" i.e. eventual
-  *and* writers see their own writes
+  *and* writers see their own writes (due to delete())
     read-your-own-writes is a big driving force

-first, how are DB replicas kept consistent across regions? one region is master master DBs distribute log of updates to DBs in slave regions slave DBs apply slave DBs are complete replicas (not caches)
+first, how are DB replicas kept consistent across regions? one region is primary primary DBs distribute log of updates to DBs in secondary regions secondary DBs apply secondary DBs are complete replicas (not caches)
   DB replication delay can be considerable (many seconds)

-how do we feel about the consistency of the DB replication scheme?
-  good: eventual consistency, b/c single ordered write stream
-  bad: longish replication delay -> stale reads

 how do they keep mc content consistent w/ DB content?
-  1. DBs send invalidates (delete()s) to all mc servers that might cache
+  1. DBs send invalidates (delete()s) to all mc servers that might cache this is McSqueal in Figure 6
-  2. writing client also invalidates mc in local cluster for read-your-writes
+  2. writing client also invalidates mc in local cluster for read-your-own-writes

-why did they have consistency problems in mc? client code to copy DB to mc wasn't atomic:
+they ran into a number of DB-vs-mc consistency problems due to races when multiple clients read from DB and put() into mc
-    1. writes: DB update ... mc delete()
-    2. read miss: DB read ... mc set() so *concurrent* clients had races
+  or: there is not a single path along which updates flow in order

 what were the races and fixes?

 Race 1:
   k not in cache
   C1 get(k), misses
-  C1 v = read k from DB
+  C1 v1 = read k from DB
-    C2 updates k in DB
+    C2 writes k = v2 in DB
-    C2 and DB delete(k) -- does nothing
+    C2 delete(k)
-  C1 set(k, v)
+  C1 set(k, v1)
-  now mc has stale data, delete(k) has already happened will stay stale indefinitely, until key is next written solved with leases -- C1 gets a lease, but C2's delete() invalidates lease,
+  now mc has stale data, delete(k) has already happened will stay stale indefinitely, until k is next written solved with leases -- C1 gets a lease from mc, C2's delete() invalidates lease,
     so mc ignores C1's set
     key still missing, so next reader will refresh it from DB

 Race 2:
   during cold cluster warm-up
-  remember clients try get() in warm cluster, copy to cold cluster k starts with value v1
+  remember: on miss, clients try get() in warm cluster, copy to cold cluster k starts with value v1
   C1 updates k to v2 in DB
   C1 delete(k) -- in cold cluster